Chair, 2014-15: L. DeAne Lagerquist, history of Christianity, American religion

 Asian Studies/Religion 257: Buddhism

 This course traces the influences of religion in Rome as it was gradually transformed from the capital city of a pagan empire into the administrative center of Catholic Christianity.
-Students conduct a selective comparison of ancient, medieval, renaissance, baroque and modern religion through visits to historical sites, churches, museums and contemporary cultural events in Rome and to other Italian cities that interacted with Rome.
-Prerequisite: BTS-B. Offered during Interim.
+Students conduct a selective comparison of ancient, medieval, renaissance, baroque, and modern religion through visits to historical sites, churches, museums, and contemporary cultural events in Rome and to other Italian cities that interacted with Rome.
+Prerequisite: BTS-B. Offered periodically during Interim.

 This course introduces students to the history of religion in America in the context of American culture, paying attention to the formal structures and to questions of what "being religious" has meant to Americans.
 The course considers the range of religious traditions in the U.S.A. while attending to the Christian majority and variety within it.
 The course focuses specifically on the experiences and contributions of women and minorities.
 Counts toward women's and gender studies major and concentration.

 This course addresses theological understandings of love, desire, embodiment, and relationship in the context of human sexuality.
 Students study classic theological treatments of sexuality, with attention to the tensions among divergent appraisals of sex; and they study contemporary theological discussions about subjects that have given rise to controversy, such as marriage, gender, same-sex relations, family, or commodification.
-Focus for 2012-13: Sexuality in Jewish and Christian theology.
 Prerequisite: BTS-B. Counts toward women's and gender studies major and concentration.

 This course offers an intensive study of Afrian-American religious thought with particular emphasis on the 20th century.
 Structured thematically, the course covers: African-American religious roots; African-American Christian thought with particular emphasis on the Christ event in terms of redemption, salvation, and liberation; Africentrism and Black Nationalism as interpretive and critical lenses of African-American religious experience; and African-American responses to the theodical, i.e., the problem of evil and suffering.
 Prerequisite: BTS-B.

-This course explores the notion of sacred place and examines specific sites sacred to ancient people, to Christians, Muslims, and Jews.
+This course explores the notion of sacred places and examines specific sites sacred to ancient people, to Christians, Muslims, and Jews.
 Students visit both natural places and constructed sites (i.e., temples, churches, mosques, and synagogues).
 Students attend to scholarly theory, sites' physical characteristics and history, ongoing human interaction, inter-religious dynamics, and their own responses.
 The interplay of religion, social life, and political power relative to sacred space provides additional thematic focus.
-Offered during Interim.
-Counts towards ancient studies major.
+Prerequisite: BTS-B. Offered alternate years during Interim.
+Counts toward ancient studies major.